jimhigson/oboe.js-dissertation/markdown/2_Introduction.md

 the interest of creating efficient software we should use data at the first possible opportunity: examining content *while it streams* rather than holding it unexamined until it is wholly available.
-The purpose of this dissertation is to explore tangible benefits that may be realised by folding HTTP streaming into the REST paradigm.
+The purpose of this dissertation is to explore tangible benefits which may be realised if we fold HTTP streaming into the REST paradigm.

 Natural languages encourage our thinking to follow patterns that they easily support [@whorf56].
 This idea has been applied to programming, for example Ruby is intentionally designed to discourage global variables by using a less attractive notation [@rubylang].
-It may be useful when looking for new techniques to question which established constructs are as they are because of languages which unintentionally suggest that formulation; it is perhaps significant that REST clients tend to style the calling of remote resources similarly to the call style of the host programming language.
+It may be useful when exploring new techniques to question which established constructs are as they are because of languages which unintentionally suggest that formulation; it is perhaps significant that REST clients tend to style the calling of remote resources similarly to the call style of the host programming language.
-In practice one of two schemas are generally followed: a synchronous, blocking style in which an invocation halts execution for the duration of the request before evaluating to the fetched resource; or an asynchronous, non-blocking form in which some logic is specified to be
+In practice one of two schemas is generally followed: a synchronous, blocking style in which an invocation halts execution for the duration of the request before evaluating to the fetched resource; or an asynchronous, non-blocking form in which some logic is specified to be